elfprince13/Dependent-Cxx/README.md

 This is a proof of concept.
 Things may be broken, undocumented, or not work as advertised.
+Currently only works in Clang.

 Happy to accept PRs to make things better, especially:
 - test suite
 - cleaning up the algebra library
 - finish the array demo
+- getting either GCC or MSVC to actually compile it.